rebremer/managed_identity_authentication/readme.md

 ### 1. Create app registration linked to the Azure Function ###

-Follow the step in this [tutorial](https://docs.microsoft.com/en-us/azure/app-service/configure-authentication-provider-aad#-configure-with-express-settings "aad#-configure-with-express-settings"): Make sure you have the following settings:
+Follow the step in this [tutorial](https://docs.microsoft.com/en-us/azure/app-service/configure-authentication-provider-aad#-configure-with-express-settings "aad#-configure-with-express-settings"): Make sure that 1) App Service Plan: P1V2 is selected and 2) Choose AAD with express settings as indicated in tutorial.

-1. Choose at least the following App service plan: P1V2
-2. Choose AAD with express settings as indicated in tutorial

 See also screenshots below how to turn: